 Proposals are evaluated by an outside review panel of educators, scientists, producers, and others with expertise and involvement in sustainable agriculture.
-The Western SARE Administrative Council, a board of representatives with strong knowledge and interest in sustainable agriculture, is responsible for the final selection regarding which proposals receive funding based on the review panel recommendations.
+The Western SARE Administrative Council, a board of representatives with strong knowledge and interest in sustainable agriculture, is responsible for the final selection of proposals for funding based on the review panel recommendations.
 The proposal evaluation criteria are provided below: